stnvh/gulp-tinypng/README.md

 *Main differences from gulp-tinypng-compress:*
 - Updated minimatch plugin to current version to avoid deprecated warnings
-- Use file path instead of file content for the md5 hash in the signature file.
-- Added new option to overwrite the original image in the same folder instead of creating a new compressed file in different path
+- Added new option (keepOriginal) to override the original image instead of creating a new compressed file in the output path
-- Added support for preserving metadata (only copyright for the moment)

 ## Install
 *Requires node `0.10.x` or above*